PhilipYip1988/python-tutorials/022_datetime/readme.md

 Greenwich Mean Time was originally used as a Coordinated Time for Time Zones when Time standards were based upon Astronomy.
 Universal Coordinated Time (UTC) is a revised version of Greenwich Mean Time (GMT) which uses the more accurate Atomic Clock as a Time standard.
 Nowadays the two terms are used interchangeably.

 In the United Kingdom, two time zones are used, depending on the time of the year.
 GMT (UTC) is used October - March and BST (UTC+1) is used March - October.
 The clocks go forward over the summer months and BST is an abbreviation for British Summer Time.
-The precise day the clocks change, varies from year to year.
+The clocks go forward 1 hour at 01:00:00 on the last Sunday in March, this clock change is known as daylight savings time as its purpose is to optimise the number of hours of daylight encountered during the working day over the summer months where the number of hours of daylight are longer.
+The clocks go back 1 hour at 02:00:00 on the last Sunday in October ending daylight savings time.

 The ```datetime``` module has an abstract ```tzinfo``` class and ```timezone``` class that can be used to create a timezone with a constant offset from UTC.
 The initialization signature of the ```timezone``` class can be viewed by inputting ```dt.timezone()``` followed by inputing shift ```⇧``` and tab ```↹```: